En Kelvikku Enna Bathil: Production

 En Kelvikku Enna Bathil was directed by P. Madhavan, written by Balamurugan and produced by T. K. Gopinath under Arun Prasad Movies.
 Cinematography was handled by P. N. Sundaram, and the editing by R. Devarajan.
-Vijayakanth was initially chosen for a role however he was removed due to not being good at dialogue delivery.
+The film's title was derived from a song from Uyarndha Manithan (1968).
+Vijayakanth was initially chosen for the role of Rajinikanth's younger brother; however he was removed due to not being good at dialogue delivery.
+The role went to Ceylon Manohar.

 Themes

 En Kelvikku Enna Bathil, like many Rajinikanth films of the late 1970s and 1980s, had metamorphosis and vengeance as its dominant narrative.

 Soundtrack

-All songs were written by Kannadasan and Muthulingam.
 The soundtrack was composed by M. S. Viswanathan.

 Release and reception

 En Kelvikku Enna Bathil was released on 9 December 1978.
 The film was a commercial success, and with that Rajinikanth "carved out for himself a niche in vendetta roles".
+Kausikan of Kalki praised the acting of Rajinikanth, Sripriya and Vijayakumar and cinematography and concluded saying the one who has carried the story and the incidents without any hesitation is P. Madhavan who is experienced and has directed many successful films, our answer to the question raised by him is it is a populist film featuring Rajinikanth.
+The Hindu wrote, "Rajnikant in a turbulent role has given a powerful performance and dominates this action-packed film".